kenwiens/kenwiens/README.md

 - 👋 Hi, I’m @kenwiens
 - 👀 I started with home assistant in August 2022 (after 15 years with HCA)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning - something new every day
 - 💞️ I’m looking to collaborate on homeassistant
 - 📫 How to reach me - email wiens.ken.homeautomation  AT gmail.com
 -